Theory of functional connections: Applications

 Of particular note is the application of TFC in neural networks, where it has shown exceptional efficiency, especially addressing high-dimensional problems and in enhancing the performance of physics-informed neural networks by effectively eliminating constraints from the optimization process, a challenge that traditional neural networks often struggle to address.
 This capability significantly improves computational efficiency and accuracy, enabling the resolution of complex problems with greater ease, as proved by the University of Arizona.

 TFC has been employed with physics-informed neural networks and symbolic regression techniques for physics discovery of dynamical systems.

+Comparison

-Difference with spectral methods
+With spectral methods

 At first glance, TFC and spectral methods may appear similar in their approach to solving constrained optimization problems.
 However, there are two fundamental distinctions between them: